KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 In order to achieve this, a VST host which could be invoked through the command line was preferred.
 Initially a command line utility known as MrsWatson was selected for this.
 It could be invoked with a command such as `mrswatson --input mysong.wav --output out.wav --plugin myplugin` to apply an effect called `myplugin` to `mysong.wav`.

 However, MrsWatson proved to behave inconsistently.
-Using it with Linux required the plugins to have been specifically compiled for Linux and since there are so few audio professionals working on this platform the number of effects available were seriously limited.
-Beyond this, the quality of the output was poor, often exhibiting hiss or other signal noise being introduced.
+Using it with Linux required the plugins to have been specifically compiled for Linux and since there are so few audio professionals working on this platform the, number of effects available were seriously limited.
+Beyond this, the quality of the output was poor, often exhibiting hiss or other signal noise.

 As such, a new solution was required.
 This came in the form of Reaper.
 A fully-featured Digital Audio Workstation.
 While Reaper has a huge range of features, the feature of interest in this project is its batch mode which can be invoked with the command line [@reaperbm].
-This mode allows a list of files to be given in a line-delimited file and a Reaper signal chain file to be given to be applied to each of these files.[@reaperbm]
+This mode allows a list of files to be given in a line-delimited file and a Reaper signal chain file to be given to and applied to each of these files.[@reaperbm]

-A `bash` script was created to automatically generate the files using `generate.py`, the dataset would be saved in a folder called 'dataset' The script would then run Reapers batch mode on the files putting the resulting files in 'dataset/processed' with the same file name as their corresponding source files.
+A `bash` script was created to automatically generate the files using `generate.py`, the dataset would be saved in a folder called 'dataset' The script would then run Reapers batch mode on the files, outputting the resulting files in 'dataset/processed' with the same file name as their corresponding source files.

 ### Supplementing Dataset with Real Music